 Note: Costs incurred prior to and in anticipation of award of a contract are entirely the risk of the contractor if a contract is not subsequently awarded.
 A notification of selection for negotiation is not to be misconstrued as an award notification to commence work.

 NASA does not estimate the exact number of anticipated Phase II contract awards; however, the table below reflects the historical information for the program.

 NASA awards are electronically signed by a NASA Contracting Officer and transmitted electronically to the organization via email.
 NSSC will distribute the NASA SBIR award with the following items.

 - SF26—Contract Cover Sheet

-- Contract Terms and Conditions—to include reference to the complete proposal package
+- Contract Terms and Conditions—to include reference to the proposal and budget

 - Attachment 1: Contract Distribution List

-- Attachment 2: Template of the Final Summary Chart
+- Attachment 2: Final Summary Chart and Instructions

 - Attachment 4: Applicable Documents List